About my work

 As well as being a full time photographer, I represent the interests of UK photographers on a national and international level.

-I’m a board member of the British Photographic Council, and have now served as its secretary since it was founded.
+I was a founding board member of the British Photographic Council, and served as its secretary until 2014.

 I was a moderator and director of Editorial Photographers UK from September 2005 to September 2011, with specific responsibility for technical issues.

-I continue to be involved with the organisation of the NUJ’s Stand Up For Photojournalism exhibitions, selecting and showcasing the best of the UK’s contemporary photojournalism.
+I was involved with the organisation of the NUJ’s Stand Up For Photojournalism exhibitions, selecting and showcasing the best of the UK’s contemporary photojournalism.

 I represented the NUJ at the 2008 Paris photojournalism conference organised by the European Federation of Journalists, and spoke at the 2010 Authors’ Rights cnference in Thessonaliki, again organised by the EFJ.